novaeco-tech/novaeco-qa/README.md

 # 🧪 Ecosystem QA Hub

-This repository is the central integration testing "auditor" for the Nova Ecosystem.
+This repository is the central integration testing "auditor" for the NovaEco.

 Its purpose is **not** to run unit tests (which live inside each enabler/sector repo).
 Its sole purpose is to test the **"seams" *between* repositories** to ensure all our decoupled services work together as a unified system.[3, 4]